MEMESCOEP/XenOS/README.md

 19. about - display OS information
 20. audio {file name} - plays a wav audio file
 21. testaudio - tests the audio
-22. uname {username} - changes the current username
-23. beep {frequency} - makes the PC Speaker beep at the specified frequency (37 Hz to 32767 Hz)
+22. beep {frequency} - makes the PC Speaker beep at the specified frequency (37 Hz to 32767 Hz)
-24. ipaddr - show the current IP address
+23. ipaddr - show the current IP address
-25. urltoip {url} - converts an HTTP url to an IP address
+24. urltoip {url} - converts an HTTP url to an IP address
-26. ftpserver - starts the ftp server
+25. ftpserver - starts the ftp server
-27. ping {IP address} - ping an IP address
+26. ping {IP address} - ping an IP address
-28. gui - starts the gui
+27. gui - starts the gui
-29. modes - displays all supported resolutions
+28. modes - displays all supported resolutions
-30. app - executes a .NET application
+29. app - executes a .NET application
+30. adduser - add a user the the login system
+31. rmuser - remove a user from the login system
+32. chgpswd - change a user's login password

 Please note that this Readme is still being edited.